Tejaswita-104104-SM/FirstDemo/README.md

 # FirstDemo
-Its about Famous Algorithms a programmer should know!
+Its about Famous Algorithms a programmer should know!. get Time to master them!!!